-Following orientation, the scholars at the Kennedy Krieger Institute and University of South Dakota sites will begin their MCHC/RISE-UP experience on June 3, 2019 and end on July 29, 2020.
+Following orientation, scholars at Kennedy Krieger Institute and University of South Dakota sites will begin their MCHC/RISE-UP experience on June 1, 2020 and end on July 29, 2020.
 Following orientation week, University of California-Davis scholars will begin their summer experiences on Monday, June 15, 2020 through July 29, 2020.

 Three public health leadership experiences are offered at each MCHC/RISE-UP site.
 Scholars may choose up to two (2) leadership experiences at their MCHC/RISE-UP location.
 Public health experiences offered to scholars are:

 - Clinical/Community: Scholars rotate through clinical experiences provided by Maternal and Child Health disciplines (pediatrics, psychiatry, neurology, physiatrist, physical therapy, occupational therapy, nutrition, social work, psychology, speech/language, special education and nursing) (Kennedy Krieger Institute only).
 In addition, scholars will have planned experiences in providing community-based multi-level health care and support systems for underserved groups.